The Lodge is a rewarding and fun place to work for those that love adventure and nature.

 If you are a foreign worker, you MUST have work permit status already obtained to be considered.

-Please send your resume and cover letter including the position you are applying for to email@example.com.
+Please send your resume and cover letter including the position you are applying for to firstname.lastname@example.org.
 We accept applications for staff positions and hire on an ongoing basis.
-If you want to be considered for 2018 positions we encourage you to apply by February 5, 2018.
+We currently have the following openings:

 MAINTENANCE & GROUNDS POSITIONS

 SPL is ‘off the grid’ and has its own hydro plant, alternative energy supplies, generator, small logging & milling operations and septic systems.
 As the Maintenance Supervisor, you will oversee the repair, replacement and upkeep of these systems and the physical plant.

 The successful candidate, responsible for the day-to-day activity and output of the department, will direct, motivate and coach the maintenance staff.
 As a key member of both the SPL and the Maintenance team, the Supervisor will have an important communications role, as well as directly contributing as a service provider / skilled tradesperson for the department.
 Maintenance plays a major role at SPL in numerous ways, and helps provide for the safety and comfort of guests and staff.
 The position requires a positive and upbeat attitude with a drive to deliver outstanding customer service.
 In this hands-on role, working alongside the maintenance staff, and performing the same or similar tasks, will be necessary.
 This position may require shift work during the summer season, sometimes in the afternoon/evening.
 The position will report to and work closely with the SPL President.